wasmfx/wasmfxtime/README.md

-This repository contains an up-to-date fork of [Wasmtime](https://docs.wasmtime.dev/), a standalone WebAssembly engine.
-This fork adds support for the [WasmFX](https://wasmfx.dev/) proposal for stack switching.
+This repository is a fork of [Wasmtime](https://docs.wasmtime.dev/) extended with support for the [WasmFX](https://wasmfx.dev/) instruction set.
+WasmFX adds stack switching capabilities to core Wasm, thereby enabling interleaving of computation.
+The design of the instruction set extension is based on [effect handlers](https://effect-handlers.org), which provide a structured facility for handling non-local control flow.

 Additional key resources are
 * An [explainer document](https://github.com/WebAssembly/stack-switching/blob/main/proposals/continuations/Explainer.md) with an informal introduction to the instruction set extension along with [example programs](https://github.com/WebAssembly/stack-switching/tree/main/proposals/continuations/examples).